Hammarberg/c2/README.md

 You should have received a copy of the GNU General Public License along with c2.
 If not, see <https://www.gnu.org/licenses/>.
 ### Contributors
-John Hammarberg, Jocelyn Houle, Johan Samuelsson
+John Hammarberg, Jocelyn Houle, Johan Samuelsson, Jed Adams
 ## Build & Installation
 c2 requires llvm/clang++ or g++ for both building c2 itself and for running c2.
 At this point c2 has only been tested on 64 bit hosts with little endian.